-Muslim Cameroonians generally avoid physical contact with unrelated members of the opposite Upon meeting member of the opposite sex. foreian nationals should wait for the Cameroonian to extend his or her hand.
+Muslim Cameroonians generally avoid physical contact with unrelated members of the opposite meeting sex.
+Upon а member of the opposite sex, foreign nationals should wait for the Cameroonian to extend his or her hand.
 If the person does not offer a hand, it is appropriate to nod and extend verbal greetings.